Tangena: History

 Residents of Madagascar could accuse one another of various crimes, including theft, Christianity and especially witchcraft, for which the ordeal of tangena was routinely obligatory.
 On average, an estimated 20 to 50 percent of those who underwent the ordeal died.
 In the 1820s, the tangena ordeal caused about 1,000 deaths annually.
 This average rose to around 3,000 annual deaths between 1828 and 1861.
 In 1838, it was estimated that as many as 100,000 people in Imerina died as a result of the tangena ordeal, constituting roughly 20 percent of the population.

 The tangena ordeal was outlawed in 1863 by Radama II.
 Furthermore, Radama decreed that those who had died from the tangena ordeal would no longer be considered guilty of sorcery, and their bodies could once again be buried in family tombs.
 This decree was hailed with joy and prompted mass re-interments, as nearly every family in mid-19th century Imerina had lost at least one family member in a tangena ordeal.
 Despite this royal decree, the practice continued secretly in Imerina and openly in other parts of the island.
 One of the key conditions that Radama's widow, Rasoherina, was obliged to accept by her ministers before they would agree to her succession, was continued adherence to the abolishment of the tangena ordeal.

+Toxicology

+Cerbera manghas has been determined to contain various cardiac glycosides, which principally consisted of deactyltanghinin, neriifolin, tanghinin, and cerberin.
+These molecules can cause bradycardia and eventually cardiac arrest by affecting sodium-potassium pumps in cardiac muscle cells.

+Although all parts of the Cerbera manghas plant are poisonous, the most toxic parts of the plant, the nuts, were used during the tangena ordeals.
+It was widely believed among the Malagasy that the various foods and drinks consumed during the ritual could alter the toxicity of the nuts, and so only a certain group of "witch doctors" were allowed to carry out the trial.
+Cardiac glycosides from the Cerbera manghas plant are known to be able to induce nausea and vomiting, although these symptoms can take over an hour manifest.
+As such, people undertaking the trial were often found guilty and killed before the poison could fully take effect.